kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 # Pit Times
 Pit-in laps are identified based on knowledge of the minimum pit time requirement.
-We can compare the pit-stop performance by observing the lap time containing a stop.
+We can compare pit-stop performance by observing the lap time containing a stop.

 ![Pit Times 1]({{ site.url }}/assets/images/2018-02-08/pitstop_duration_Huggins (Pinkies Out).svg)